 How the Admissions Process works – all Parents have to apply

 Most children join schools at the normal point of admission; others will join at different times where they are new to an area or simply want to transfer from one school to another.
 Without exception, all parents have to make a formal application for admission to a state-funded school.
 Places aren’t allocated automatically and no child has a guarantee for admission.
+This includes children at any nursery or other Early Years setting.

 We must fill vacancies if a parent applies for a place here.
 That means we can’t hold places back in case a local parent forgets to apply or in case a family moves to the area later and wants to come here.
 We will share information with the Local Authority (LA) and help to publicise the need to apply but the responsibility for making applications lies with parents.